May 8, 2024

 From multi-factor authentication to JIT (just-in-time) access that prevents users from accessing data outside a specific period when they need it, strong IAM practices can help prevent future damage.

 It’s also important to only give users or processes exactly the privilege that they need, and no more than that — which is where the Principle of Least Privilege (PoLP) comes in for access management.
-This principle encompasses the practice of limiting access for users, accounts, and processes that are absolutely necessary to perform the task that they are assigned to do.
+This principle includes the practice of limiting access for users, accounts, and processes necessary to perform the task they are assigned to do.
 (PoLP) is applicable for any industry — not just highly regulated organizations.

 Similarly, Role Based Access Controls (RBAC), segmenting resources, and even segmenting data allow for finer access control.
 This popular access control model is easy to understand — users are given roles with a set of permissions (“employee” or “administrator” for example), and then when they log into the system, the system checks their role and grants them the appropriate permissions.